How it All Began...

 What were you most nervous about?

 I think the unknown of the entire situation was difficult.
 Having absolutely no control over any situation thrown your way, and having to keep your emotions in check.
-I remember the pit in my stomach when we were told a birthmother was interested in talking with us.
+I remember the pit in my stomach when we were told an expectant mother was interested in talking with us.
 Would she like us?
 What if I say something that will upset her?
 Once the first conversation happened, the others just seemed to flow.
 The funny thing was she was worried about the same things.

 How did your friends and family react to your decision to adopt?